-With this increased involvement of political bodies in football, ECA has undertaken a number of measures aimed at ensuring that politicians and civil servants are fully aware of ECA's views on issues directly affecting European footbal clubs.
+With this increased involvement of political bodies in football, ECA has proactively sought to engage with them to ensure that politicians and civil servants are fully aware of ECA's views on issues directly affecting European club football ahead of designing policy and legislative outcomes.
+Contacts at all levels of the EU are regular and ongoing.
+These include:

 • Regular contacts with authors of EU funded research (report on agents/report on transfer system);